VladCheremnykh/Kernel_raznos/README.md

 ### General project goals:

 In this paper, the authors propose the model of non-uniform motion blur, which generalize the  common used uniform model of blurring process.
 The key idea is to use not one kernel for the whole image, but per-pixel blur kernels.
-In this project you will deal with blind deblurring problem.
 Our team is supposed to code and reproduce the results of the authors for Kohler and Gopro datasets with real blur and compare them with DeblurGAN model.

 To check our task click [here](https://docs.google.com/spreadsheets/d/1yvhUzqHK9bmbD7OdSE-DOcadRlaeC3xECUwOMFZgw-Q/edit#gid=0)